Sullivown/etch-a-sketch/README.md

 ## Features
 ### Multiple Control Options
-Users can use mouse, keyboard or control wheels to move around the grid and fill in the cells.
+Users can use the mouse, keyboard or control wheels to move around the grid and fill in the cells.

 ### Color Changer
 Change the color of the brush using the colour picker.